tlvaldepena/vectorsurv.org/_docs/arthropod/v5/collection.md

   - Total females: Total number of female specimen across all abundances in the table.

-  - Total: Total number of specimen of any sex across all abundances in the table.
+  - Total: Total number of specimens of any sex across all abundances in the table.

 ## Pool